 His genre counterparts (Jason Voorhees, Michael Myers, Leatherface and co.) may be just as iconic, but take away their masks and that quickly stops being the case.
 With Freddy, there is no single component of his outfit that you could remove that would shatter his recognisable image — as much as that jumper deserves to be torn away and thrown onto a fire.

 There aren’t many people out there who can put in such little effort and still achieve a look as iconic as The Dude’s.
-In The Big Lebowski, Jeff Bridges plays the quintessential slacker: found wandering up and down supermarket aisles in a loose fitting t-shirt, faded dressing gown and worn-out sandals.
+In The Big Lebowski, the Coen Brothers’ cult classic, Jeff Bridges plays the quintessential slacker: found wandering up and down supermarket aisles in a loose fitting t-shirt, faded dressing gown and worn-out sandals.

 If the legendary layabout needs to class up a tad—say, to hit the bowling alley or chase down a stolen rug—then he might don his patterned zip-up jumper, contrastingly patterned pyjama bottoms and white trainers.
 Whatever the occasion, there’s one thing The Dude will never be without: those sunglasses; the cherry on top of this slacker sundae.

 Take an old and disfigured Anakin Skywalker; place him inside a badass black suit of robot armour with the voice of James Earl Jones, and voila: you’ve got the most fearsome villain cinema (and the galaxy) has ever seen.
 Vader’s elaborate getup has him dominating any scene he’s in; and with that iconic mask, the character’s existing air of menace and mystery is multiplied ten-fold.
-There’s a reason Vader is plastered over more pieces of merchandise than the Nike logo: his image is a near universal symbol for badass villany.
+There’s a reason the most famous Star Wars villain is plastered over more pieces of merchandise than the Nike logo: his image is a near universal symbol for badass villany.

 It’s funny to think that, for all the villainous and morally shaky characters on this list, it’s the innocent farm girl that committed a crime for her most iconic accessory: those ruby-red slippers.
 Snatched off the freshly squashed Wicked Witch of the East, the magical teleporting shoes both cap off the plot and Dorothy’s country-girl look.
 Her checkered blue and white blouse is recognisable in its own right, but without the shoes, the outfit doesn’t quite reach iconic status.